Updated February 2018

-- a Credentials Protocol (See Tab 2) which provides basic guidance and direction to the committees as they perform their duties.
+- A Credentials Protocol (See Tab 2) which provides basic guidance and direction to the committees as they perform their duties.

-- guidelines for consideration of Government Attorneys and In-House Counsel Nominees (See Tab 3).
+- Guidelines for consideration of Government Attorneys and In-House Counsel Nominees (See Tab 3).

-- guidelines regarding the involvement of a committee member when dealing with a candidate that he/she nominated, is a colleague of, or is a reference for; reference reply forms that are not returned in a timely fashion; diversity as a factor in determining if a candidate is highly qualified; and the issue of verbal comments by a Fellow who wishes to remain anonymous (See Tab 4).
+- Guidelines regarding the involvement of a committee member when dealing with a candidate that he/she nominated, is a colleague of, or is a reference for; reference reply forms that are not returned in a timely fashion; diversity as a factor in determining if a candidate is highly qualified; and the issue of verbal comments by a Fellow who wishes to remain anonymous (See Tab 4).

-- the Guide of Judiciary Policy addresses concerns that some have raised regarding the use of sitting judges as references (See Tab 5).
+- The Guide of Judiciary Policy addresses concerns that some have raised regarding the use of sitting judges as references (See Tab 5).

-- a due process procedure for addressing allegations of disqualifying nominee conduct (See Tab 6).
+- A due process procedure for addressing allegations of disqualifying nominee conduct (See Tab 6).

-7. A list of candidates for every circuit is sent to all Fellows, soliciting comments on the nominees (See Tab 7).
+7. A list of candidates from every circuit is sent to all Fellows, soliciting comments on the nominees (See Tab 7).
 Fellows are asked to forward their comments directly to the circuit chairperson whose committee is evaluating the candidate.